 - Hornbeck, Richard, and Martin Rotemberg.
-“Railroads, Reallocation, and the Rise of American Manufacturing,” December 2019.
-Revise and Resubmit, American Economic Review.
+“Railroads, Market Access, and Aggregate Productivity Growth,” March 2021.
+Revised and Resubmitted, American Economic Review.
 County-By-Industry Data Files, 1860-1880.

 - Hornbeck, Richard, and Enrico Moretti.
 “Estimating Who Benefits From Productivity Growth: Local and Distant Effects of City TFP Shocks on Wages, Rents, and Inequality,” July 2020.
 Revise and Resubmit, Review of Economics and Statistics.

 - Hornbeck, Richard.
 “Dust Bowl Migrants: Environmental Refugees and Economic Adaptation,” March 2021.